NayilRArana/FamilyLoggerWebsite/README.md

 # FamilyLoggerWebsite

-This is a hosting web app that allows a user to register, login, and download a simple console application that logs keys typed while it is open.
+This is a web app that allows a user to register, login, and download a simple console application that logs keys typed while it is open.
 The web app part is what's in this repo.
 This is a side project I made to acquaint myself with the Microsoft stack.

 ## Getting Started

-You can visit the site by clicking this link: https://familylogger.azurewebsites.net/
+The site was formerly hosted on the cloud with Microsoft Azure, but my free trial ran out.
+I might deploy it somewhere else later.

 ## Highlights